v2saumb/catalog/README.md

 1. ** Moderation: ** Administrator can enable and disable users, categories and items.
 The disabled items and categories will not show up in the catalog but will still be available in the users
 1. ** Item Images :** The application allows a logged in user to specify a picture / image url for there items these images are used in the listings.
 1. ** Latest Items :** The application displays latest items in a carousel on the home page.
 The number of Items and the cut of date can be changed in code.
 The default values are 7 days and 9 Items.
 1. ** XML Catalog :** The application has an option to get the entire catalog as an XML.
+You can use the following URL ** http://localhost:8000/catalog.xml ** this is assuming the server is running on port 8000
+1. ** JSON Catalog :** The application has an option to get the entire catalog as an JSON.
+You can use the following URL ** http://localhost:8000/catalog.json ** this is assuming the server is running on port 8000
-You can use the following URL ** http://localhost:5000/catalog/xml ** this is assuming the server is running on port 5000
+1. ** ATOM Feed :** The application has an option to get an ATOM RSS feed for the latest items from the catalog as an XML.
+You can use the following URL ** http://localhost:8000/newitems.atom ** this is assuming the server is running on port 8000
 **[Back to top](#table-of-contents)**

 ---